 Keep your lead vocals in the center

 Keep your lead vocals to the center as well, unless you have good reason to do otherwise.
-You want that lead vocal front and center to really let it shine.
+You want that lead vocal front and center to really let it shine, so the song communicates clearly.

 5. Double track to widen your image